mayurankv/Obsidian-Code-Styler/README.md

 I couldn't find any plugin, where I could customize codeblocks which works reliably and in both editing and reading mode so I created my own!

 > **Warning**
-> If you used version 1.1.9, then you must delete the `data.json` file from `VaultFolder/.obsidian/plugins/codeblock-customizer/`.
+> If you used version 1.1.9 or below, then you must delete the `data.json` file from `VaultFolder/.obsidian/plugins/codeblock-customizer/`.
 This only needs to happen once but is necessary as the file does not contain a few entries which are required by version 2.0.0 or above.
 After that, everything should work fine.

 ## Settings